 Stars of Excellence

 The Oklahoma National Technical Honor Society (OkNTHS) members and advisors wish to recognize and honor the accomplishments and extraordinary contributions to the OkNTHS.
-The Oklahoma National Technical Honor Society Stars of Excellence was established in 2006 to celebrate the individuals making those significant contributions.
+In 2006, the OkNTHS Stars of Excellence was established to celebrate individuals who are making significant contributions.

 Nominations are due March 1 annually.
 Nominate a deserving person today.